quitedensepoint/gazette/readme.md

 > *php commands/stories.php --generate=expired*

-To regenerate a story for single slot on a page
+To regenerate a story for single slot on a page.

 > *php commands/stories.php --generate={story_key}*

-Where *story_key* is the value in the story_key column in the stories table
+Where *story_key* is the value in the story_key column in the stories table.

 For the purposes of debugging, you can also perform the following options after the generate option

 > *php commands/stories.php --generate={story_key} --sourceid={sourcenum} --templateid={templatenum} --typeid={typeid} --force=true*

 Where {sourcenum} is the id of the row in the sources table in the gazette.
 This will be forced to be the text of the story for areas that are being generated.
-If you do an "all", all areas will hold this story, which will make it look weord
+If you do an "all", all areas will hold this story, which will make it look weird.

 {templatenum} will force the system to use the story template located in templates table.
-Be warned that this will produced stories with weird results if the template is not normally used against the source (see the template_sources table)
+Be warned that this will produced stories with weird results if the template is not normally used against the source (see the template_sources table).

 {typeid} will force the system to use the specific story type (e.g. Tactical Stat story) in the area for this story, if it is valid for that area.

 The force parameter will try to force a story to be generated, if even the data for the story is out of date.
 This is mainly to help developers generate output for player centric stories, if even if the source data is months old.
 This doesn't work across all story types yet.

 The processing logic for stories will be logged to the logs directory.
-Check the dbConn.example.php for the logging options for stories.
+Check the DBconn.example.php for the logging options for stories.

+### Stats Update
+*This needs to be updated...*

 ## WebMap
 The small WebMap that is on the Gazette is its own small version of the actual WebMap.
 This means it has its own configuration but it still pulls the needed data from from the WebMap's libraries.